luckylwk/luckylwk.github.io/_posts/2015-09-06-visualising-mnist-pca-tsne.markdown

 ~~~

 <img src="/assets/mnist-tsne-1.png" style="max-width:600px;" />

+This is already a significant improvement over the PCA visualisation we used earlier.
+We can see that the digits are very clearly clustered in their own little group.

 lets use a recommended dimensionality reduction before applying t-sne. we'll try both pca and svd, we'll start with svd and reduce the number of dimensions to the recommended 50.